Four Theories of Press Authoritarian, Libertarian, Social Responsibility

 The authoritarian theory explains that the government authority directly controls the communication outlets.
 The government controls the press, information, and communication systems directly and indirectly (Siebert, Peterson, & Schramm, 1956).
 Sometimes, the government assigns authority to regulate the whole process of the information and communication system in the country.
 The agency controls the press thoroughly on behalf of the government.
 For example, the Korean Central News Agency controls the mass media outlets in North Korea.

 The press cannot work independently.
 So, it publishes news and information that the government wants to know about the public in the country.
 The authority sets the code of conduct for the news agencies.
 Therefore, the news publishing outlets must follow the rules and regulations the management sets.
 The authority also has the right to provide a license and cancel it.
-Usually, they revoke the license when the media violate the policies imposed by the government.
-The media practitioners thoroughly follow the government’s instructions to publish hard news and feature articles.
+Usually, they revoke the license when the media violates the policies imposed by the government.
+The media practitioners thoroughly follow the government's instructions to publish hard news and feature articles.

 Authoritarian Theory of the Press Example

-During the second world war, Hitler controlled the news media in Germany; hence, no press could publish news without the authority’s permission.
+During the Second World War, Hitler controlled the news media in Germany; hence, no press could publish news without the authority's permission.

 authoritarian theory of the press example in Afghanistan in 2022 when Taliban Took over the power